keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 you may want to aggregate them into separate `KeptnApp` resources.
-A project has a 1:1 mapping to a Git repo, but, since few applications are stored in a mono-repo, it is difficult to implement a project-as-application paradigm
+A project has a 1:1 mapping to a Git repo, but, since few applications are stored in a mono-repo, it is difficult to implement a project-as-application paradigm.

 In general, the Keptn v1 project is a useful as a reference list when migrating to KLT